WeeChat IRC Client

 Possible options:

-Notify level Level of messages added to hotlist
+Notify level Level of messages added to hot-list

 none (none)